-My current body of work involves a unique process that employs an innovative application technique, which I call Delimited Drip Painting (the origin, definition and details of this method are described below).
+My current body of work is created using a mixed-media process that employs an innovative painting application, which I call Delimited Drip Painting (the origin, definition and details of this method are described below).
 My intention is to create images that engage two fundamental and conflicting human desires: Freedom and Control.
-Freedom is embodied by the free-flowing paint; I yield to the forces of gravity by allowing paint to drip and streak continuously across the surface.
+Freedom is embodied by the free-flowing paint; I yield to the forces of gravity by allowing the paint to drip and streak continuously across the surface.
 At the same time, I work to Control the flow of pigment by pushing or guiding the fluid all the while adjusting the angle and orientation of the painting surface.
 In this way I use natural fluid dynamics and surface tension to limit or alter the effects of gravity.
-This dynamic combination produces a surface unlike any other.
-The paintings appear “stitched” together in a weft and warp of color, and individual forms are layered and laced together with multidirectional lines, as if woven by some kind of strange psychedelic spider.
+This dynamic method produces a unique surface quality.
+The paintings appear “stitched” in a weft and warp of color, and individual forms are layered and laced together with multidirectional lines, as if woven by some kind of strange psychedelic spider.

 Personal Basis of the Work

 At its core, art is a process of humanity—a course of human behavior—that involves the practice of making suggestions, hints, or intimations of the human experience to be presented or left behind for others to encounter.
 From creation to appearance and finally to its participation in the commonplace, each work of art has the potential to affect the lives of individuals and may also endure to serve as part of the narrative of human history.
 In the course of time, whether by design or happenstance, the evidence of this process (the surviving products of art) remain to tell the most genuine and intimate story of our existence.